- We advise you to exercise a high degree of caution in Jamaica because of high levels of serious crime.

 Jamaica is located in an active earthquake zone.

 All oceanic regions of the world can experience tsunamis, including the Caribbean.
-See the Tsunami Awareness brochure for more information on tsunamis.
+See the Tsunami Awareness page for more information on tsunamis.

 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
 If a natural disaster occurs, follow the advice of local authorities.

 Australians are advised to respect wildlife laws and to maintain a safe and legal distance when observing wildlife, including marine animals and birds.
 You should only use reputable and professional guides or tour operators and closely follow park regulations and wardens' advice.

 For general information and tips on travelling with children see our Travelling with Children page.